eprintsug/repairXapianIndex/README.md

 # repairXapianIndex
-Sometimes / somehow the EPrints Xapian database for quick search gets corrupted.
+Sometimes the EPrints Xapian database for quick search gets corrupted.
 Tools and a short description for fixing the corruption are offered here.

 ## Necessary if ...
 - the repo's "simple search" does not provide satisfactory results or system errors (Error 500, Service not available), or certain abstracts (and probably also the other metadata) are no longer indexed, even though they actually exist.